swaldman/callrep/README.md

 4. This application is a memory hog.
 I don't know what's strictly necessary, but the archiver is configured to run with up to 25GB of heap space.

-#### Note: The archiver manages `dolt
+#### Note: The archiver manages `dolt`!

-1. Normally my database archivers expect a DBMS up and running, then you just run the archiver which communicates with the database via JDBC.
+Normally my database archivers expect a DBMS up and running, then you just run the archiver which communicates with the database via JDBC.
 However, we are now archiving this to [dolt](https://www.dolthub.com/), which generates a very large amount of temporary storage while archiving, whch must be cleaned up by calling `dolt gc` while the DBMS server is not running.
 So currently, this script manages the starting, stopping, and garbage collection of `dolt` by itself.